pdm-project/pdm/docs/docs/project.md

 | `strategy.update`             | The default strategy for updating packages                                | `reuse`(can be : `eager`)                                                 | Yes                  |                          |
 | `strategy.resolve_max_rounds` | Specify the max rounds of resolution process                              | 1000                                                                      | Yes                  | `PDM_RESOLVE_MAX_ROUNDS` |

-_If the env var is set, the value will take precendence over what is saved in the config file._
+_If the env var is set, the value will take precedence over what is saved in the config file._

 ## Run Scripts in Isolated Environment